Jingle: History

 The Wheaties advertisement, with its lyrical hooks, was seen by its owners as extremely successful.
 According to one account, General Mills had seriously planned to end production of Wheaties in 1929 on the basis of poor sales.
 Soon after the song "Have you tried Wheaties?" aired in Minnesota, however, sales spiked there.
 Of the 53,000 cases of Wheaties breakfast cereal sold, 40,000 were sold in the Twin Cities market.
 After advertising manager Samuel Chester Gale pointed out that this was the only location where "Have You Tried Wheaties?" was being aired at the time, the success of the jingle was accepted by the company.
 Encouraged by the results of this new method of advertising, General Mills changed its brand strategy.
 Instead of dropping the cereal, it purchased nationwide commercial time for the advertisement.
 The resultant climb in sales single-handedly established the "Wheaties" brand nationwide.

 After General Mills' success, other companies began to investigate this new method of advertisement.
-Initially, the jingle circumvented the ban on direct advertising that the National Broadcasting Company, dominant broadcasting chain, was trying to maintain at the time.
-A jingle could get a brand's name embedded in the heads of potential customers even though it did not fit into the definition of "advertisement" accepted in the late 1920s.
+Initially, the jingle circumvented the ban on direct advertising that the National Broadcasting Company, the dominant broadcasting chain, was trying to maintain at the time.

+A jingle, it was discovered, could get a brand's name embedded in the heads of potential customers, despite not fitting into the traditional definition of "advertisement" accepted in the late 1920s.
+In this sense, the rise of the jingle marks a critical milestone in the development of comprehensive marketing, which would become the inclusive interdisciplinary term for the field.